Home About Us Events Accommodations Scrapbook Contact Us

 Jan was instrumental in the reorganization of the Georgia M Day Christmas program, which benefits the mentally handicapped and played a major role in the development of the Newnan Crisis Pregnancy Center, where she also served as an emergency counselor for three years.

-Jan has lobbied on the behalf of children and family at United Nations and is committee co-chair for Christian evangelism for Honduras Outreach Incorporated, an organization that aids the Honduran people in all aspects of life.
+Jan has lobbied on the behalf of children and family at United Nations and was the committee co-chair for Christian evangelism for Honduras Outreach Incorporated, an organization that aids the Honduran people in all aspects of life.
+Jan, and her husband, Ernest, also Co-chair the Atlanta Committee of the Heritage Foundation.
 She is currently a Vice-President with Beech Hill Group, Incorporated.

-Jan and her husband, Ernest, have four children and three granddaughters, and reside in Newnan, Georgia.
+Jan and her husband, Ernest, have four children and three granddaughters and a grandson, and reside in Newnan, Georgia.

 © 2007 Awakening, All rights reserved.